Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 7. In the node select Serum 2 and select your Drumkit Preset
 8. Let the Drums roll and enjoy!

+Prompts for Drums
+Watch my Video: https://www.youtube.com/watch?v=1aKlRxVkuxY + See Prompt Examples in the Workflows you can create simple drum loops or even drum sequences!

 ## Tips and Tricks